ggandor/leap.nvim/README.md

 ### How to use it (TL;DR)

-Leap allows you to jump to any positions in the visible window / tab page area by entering a 2-character search pattern, and then potentially a "label" character to choose among multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
-The novel idea in Leap is its "clairvoyant" ability: it maps possible futures, and shows you which key(s) you will need to press _before_ you actually need to do that.
+Leap allows you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a "label" character to pick your target from multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
+The novel idea in Leap is its "clairvoyant" ability: you get a **live preview** of the target labels - by mapping possible futures, Leap shows you which key(s) you will need to press _before_ you actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).